25 Resources to Help New Managers be Successful in 2021

 Although the morning commute from your bed to your office is much shorter than what you're used to, I'm sure you still have time to fit in a morning podcast while you eat breakfast.
 Check out these five podcasts to help you think about how to improve your leadership and management skills.

 This is a business and finance podcast hosted by the co-founder of LinkedIn, Reid Hoffman.

-Each week Hoffman interviews a different business leader and chats with them about the ideas and actions that made their company successful.
+Each week Hoffman interviews a different business leader and chats about the ideas and actions that made their company successful.

-In each episode, Hoffman presents how he thinks a business successfully scaled and tested its validity by interviewing its founders.
+Hoffman presents how he thinks a business successfully scaled and tested its validity by interviewing its founders in each episode.

 The guest list comes from various industries and has been quite impressive, including Bill Gates and Gwyneth Paltrow.

 2. The Gallup Podcast